 Kody Varahramyan, Ph.D.

-He collaborated to develop innovative undergraduate and graduate programs, including the nation’s first bachelor’s program in nanosystems engineering at Louisiana Tech, and high-impact experiential learning programs at IUPUI.
-Strategic initiatives developed during his tenure as vice chancellor at IUPUI include the Innovation-To- Enterprise Initiative, the IUPUI Arts and Humanities Institute, the STEM Education Research Institute, and the Integrated Nanosystems Development Institute.
+At both academic institutions he led the realization of major strategic initiatives advancing academic excellence and student success, significant growth in research and scholarly activity, and substantial increase in community engagement.
+These include development of innovative undergraduate and graduate degree programs, such as the nation’s first bachelor’s program in Nanosystems Engineering at Louisiana Tech, and high-impact experiential learning programs at IUPUI.
+Moreover, strategic initiatives developed during his tenure as Vice Chancellor at IUPUI include the Innovation-To- Enterprise Initiative, the IUPUI Arts and Humanities Institute, the STEM Education Research Institute, and the Integrated Nanosystems Development Institute.

 Dr. Varahramyan’s research has focused on nanoscale materials, processes and devices, and their integration into nanosystems for medical, energy, environmental and information technology applications.
-He has authored and co-authored nearly 200 papers in journals and conference proceedings, has been named as an inventor on seven patents, and has secured more than $31 million in external funding as principal or co-principal investigator on grants for research and educational programs.
+He has authored and co-authored nearly 200 papers in journals and conference proceedings, has been named as an inventor on 8 patents, and has secured over $71 million of external funding as the principal investigator of grants supportive of new research and educational programs.